 On August 23, the FDA issued a controversial emergency use authorization for transfusions of blood plasma from coronavirus survivors — also known as convalescent plasma therapy — as a COVID-19 treatment, noting that 70,000 American patients had already received it.

 The path to this began in April, when two studies in China found that patients with severe cases of COVID-19 benefited from convalescent plasma therapy.
 The theory behind the treatment is that survivors' blood plasma has antibodies, which can help neutralize the virus in patients with active infections.

-Since then, the preliminary results from studies have been mostly positive.
+Since then, the preliminary results from studies has been mixed.

 One study involving more than 35,000 patients reported that giving patients convalescent plasma within three days of diagnosis produced a statistically significant decrease in mortality compared to those given it four or more days after.
 However, that study has yet to be peer reviewed.

 A smaller peer-reviewed study published in October 12, meanwhile, found that convalescent plasma had no effect on patients' likelihood of getting worse or dying.

 However, 80% of the patients in that study already had their own coronavirus antibodies by the time they received the plasma, potentially rendering the treatment moot.

 One of the most unlikely potential COVID-19 treatments has been famotidine, the active ingredient in the over-the-counter heartburn drug Pepcid.